HELLO, READERS, AUTHORS, AND CLIENTS-TO-BE

-Over three decades, I have edited books, magazines, newspapers, newsletters, screenplays, creative writing, corporate and student materials.
+Over four decades, I have edited books, magazines, newspapers, newsletters, screenplays, creative writing, corporate and student materials.
 I’ve also edited web content for 10+ years.
 I’ve edited for individuals, corporate businesses, nonprofits, and educational institutions.

 I strive to edit content that challenges mainstream thought and stimulates personal, social, and environmental change.
 I edit to inspire and empower writers, not just for correction and clarity.